testcontainers/testcontainers-elixir/README.md

 Activate reuse of database containers started by mix task with adding `testcontainers.reuse.enable=true` in `~/.testcontainers.properties`.
 This is experimental.

-You can pass arguments to the sub-task by appending them after the sub-task name.
+You can pass arguments to the sub-task by appending them after `--`.
 For example, to pass arguments to mix test:

-`mix testcontainers.run test --exclude flaky --stale`
+`MIX_ENV=test mix testcontainers.run test -- --exclude flaky --stale`

 In the example above we are running tests while excluding flaky tests and using the --stale option.

+Note: MIX_ENV is not overridden by the run task.
+For tests, set it explicitly in the shell:

+`MIX_ENV=test mix testcontainers.run test`

 #### Backward Compatibility